Student Code of Conduct

 6. Cause fire alarm or tampering with emergency, life safety or fire suppression systems that may endanger others in the vicinity.

 All student clubs or organizations need to be aware of College policy regarding off-campus activities sponsored by an official club or organization.
 Club or organization sponsored events within a personal residence is prohibited.
 All sponsored events must be requested and approved through Saints Connect.
 All participants will be required to complete an off-campus liability waiver.
 Each organization is responsible for student conduct or behavior at sponsored off-campus events.
 Disorderly conduct is any disruptive behavior that adversely affects the College community or interferes with the purposes and aims of the institution.
-Students violating this regulation are subject to dismissal or suspension from the College.
 Student organizations not exercising the proper degree of judgment and supervision may be subject to loss of charter.

 Flagler College complies with the Drug Free Schools and Communities Amendments of 1989 in making students and employees aware of the laws pertaining to the use of alcohol and other drugs and by actively discouraging the violation of these laws.

-• The use, consumption, possession, sale manufacture, trafficking or transfer of any illegal drug or controlled substance, as defined by Florida state and Federal law, for which the individual does not have a legal license or valid prescription is strictly prohibited.
+2. Prohibition of Illegal Drugs and Controlled Substances: The use, consumption, possession, sale manufacture, trafficking, or transfer of any illegal drug or controlled substance, as defined by Florida state and Federal law is strictly prohibited.

 For safety purposes, students are not permitted in the following restricted areas without proper authorization from college officials: Ponce de Leon Hall Towers, fourth-floor solarium area, (and stairs leading to these areas) unless attending an event, maintenance compound area, time clock area in Kenan Hall, any construction areas, basement, roof areas, restricted balconies, freight stairs, storage areas, phone closets, cable closets, unauthorized kitchens, and in fire evacuation stairwells.
 In addition, the service elevator is restricted except during move in, move out, or for use to attend events in the solarium.

-• Any other behavior in the violation of the College’s Sexual Harassment Policy.
+9. Any other behavior in violation of the College’s Sexual Harassment Policy.

-The Flagler College campus is smoke and tobacco-free.
+Smoke and Use of Tobacco Products: The Flagler College campus is smoke- and tobacco-free.
 The use of smoke and tobacco products is prohibited on property, interior, and exterior, owned, rented, or managed by Flagler College, and extends to vehicles parked on campus or in college parking facilities.

-• Smoking, vaping, and/or using smokeless tobacco products, is prohibited anywhere on College property, including buildings, athletic and entertainment facilities (indoors and outdoors), sidewalks, roadways, parking lots, grounds, in vehicles the College owns, rents, or leases, or in personal vehicles parked on College property.
-This includes smoking, vaping, and/or use of any products which may or may not contain tobacco, nicotine, and/or any other substances.
+1. Smoking and Tobacco Use Ban: Smoking, vaping, and/or using smokeless tobacco products, is prohibited anywhere on College property, including buildings, athletic and entertainment facilities (indoors and outdoors), sidewalks, roadways, parking lots, grounds, in vehicles the College owns, rents, or leases, or in personal vehicles parked on College property.
+This includes smoking, vaping, and/or use of any products which may or may not contain tobacco, nicotine (except for nicotine patches and gum), and/or any other substances.

-Any student who attempts to enter, or enters, a College facility or any restricted area without proper authorization or identification is subject to disciplinary action, including suspension or expulsion.
-Any students who permits entry to an unauthorized individual shall be subject to disciplinary action including suspension or expulsion.
+Unauthorized Entry: Any student who attempts to enter, or enters, a College facility or any restricted area without proper authorization or identification.
+Any student who permits entry to an unauthorized individual shall be subject to disciplinary action.

 Following the health orders in place to reduce the risk of spreading infectious disease.